chaimfn/docker-reverse-proxy/README.md

 # Intro:
-Here is an example of reverse-proxy to some web-apps, all on docker.
+Here is an example of reverse-proxy to some web-apps, all on docker. <br />

-We running some apps as docker-containers without public ports, and publishing them by reverse-proxy (nginx), which is a docker-container too.
+We running some apps as docker-containers without public ports, and publishing them by reverse-proxy (nginx), which is a docker-container too. <br />

-The reverse-proxy is published as ssl (with self-signd-certificate), and so does each app behind it.
+The reverse-proxy is published as ssl (with self-signd-certificate), and so does each app behind it. <br />
 Each app is published (by reverse-proxy) with its domain.
-And because of that, with its ssl-cert (self-signd).
+And because of that, with its ssl-cert (self-signd). <br />

-In the reverse-proxy config, the references to apps is based on the apps NAMES instead of apps IPs!
+In the reverse-proxy config, the references to apps is based on the apps NAMES instead of apps IPs! <br />

-It's makes the configuration easier.
+It's makes the configuration easier. <br />

-This is possible because of using private-network, as follows.
+This is possible because of using private-network, see ```docker-compose.yaml``` file, first code-block.

 # Steps:
 ### 1. Navigate to root of this project: